bthate/genocide/docs/index.rst

 PROSECUTOR
 ==========

+requirements:

-"The Office of the Prosecutor has carefully examined your latest communication.
-I regret to advise you that the Prosecutor has confirmed that the communication does not introduce new facts or evidence that would alter the previious determination that there is not a basis to procees under the Rome Statute.
-Under the Rome Stature, the Court may only exercise jurisdiction over genocide, crimes against humanity and war crimes, as defined in the Rome Statute (Articles 6 to 8), when commited on or after 1 July 2002 (Article 11).
-In addition, the Court may only exercise jurisdiction over such crimes committed on the territory of a State that has accepted the jurisdiction of the Court or by a national of such State( Article 12) or  where the Security Council refers the situation to the Court (Atricle 13).
-In the light of these requirements, your communication still appears, after careful re-examination, to relate to matters outside the jurisdiction of the Court."
+"Under the Rome Stature, the Court may only exercise jurisdiction over genocide, crimes against humanity and war crimes, as defined in the Rome Statute (Articles 6 to 8), when commited on or after 1 July 2002 (Article 11).
+In addition, the Court may only exercise jurisdiction over such crimes committed on the territory of a State that has accepted the jurisdiction of the Court or by a national of such State( Article 12) or where the Security Council refers the situation to the Court (Atricle 13)."

+Since it's after 2002, the netherlands does the great member dance of cooperating done, and the "as defined in the Rome Statute" should be reason not to prosecute the king of the netherlands for his genocide.

+For the purpose of this Statute, "genocide" means any of the following acts committed with intent to destroy, in whole or in part, a national, ethnical, racial or religious group, as such:

+ * Killing members of the group;
+ * Causing serious bodily or mental harm to members of the group;
+ * Deliberately inflicting on the group conditions of life calculated to bring about its physical destruction in whole or in part;
+ * Imposing measures intended to prevent births within the group;
+ * Forcibly transferring children of the group to another group.

+This argument would lead to doing a genocide on a other group(s) then mentioned.

 CONCLUSION
 ==========

-Not a basis to proceed means the king is doing his genocide.
+So the king does a genocide on other then described groups.

+One decision from a judge to have this case called genocide and after 2002 and call this "inside his jurisdiction over genocide" that he can give a arrest warrent for the king, have his arrested, pronounce guilt of genocide, placed into his cell and declare the END over genocide.

 .. toctree::
     :hidden: